-UK Vows Action If French Dont Back Down In Fishing Row - UrduPoint
+UK Vows Action If French dont Back Down In Fishing Row - UrduPoint

 "We've really tumbled over ourselves to be as engaging and as reasonable as possible," he told Sky News.

 "And so to hear that tomorrow, the French will take countermeasures, it's extremely frustrating.
-I mean, it's bordering on they're just being silly."
-The simmering feud over fish has already seen a British trawler detained in a French port and Paris's ambassador in London summoned to the Foreign Office for the type of dressing down usually reserved for hostile states not allies.
+I mean, it's bordering on they're just being silly." - N.Ireland row - The simmering feud over fish has already seen a British trawler detained in a French port and Paris's ambassador in London summoned to the Foreign Office for the type of dressing down usually reserved for hostile states not allies.